cetusarto/MyAnimeList/README.md

 |  on_hold|  1475165|1.1416223562944896|
 +---------+---------+------------------+
 ```
-With the previous analysis and knowledge of the dataset, the main questions are set and the Next Analysis is made.
+With the previous analysis and the study of the dataset schema, the main questions are set and the Next Analysis is made.

 ### Next Analysis ###